Demo disasters: laughter and lessons learned from Steve Jobs, Bill Gates, and Elon Musk

 And not only did they fail, but they failed pretty publicly, and occasionally spectacularly.

-The failures are pretty fun to watch, to be honest.
-(Hey, we're all human!)
+The failures are pretty fun to watch, tbh.
+(Hey, we’re all human!)

 In 2010, Jobs was on stage to showcase the features of the newest iPhone model.

 As he went to demo the phone’s impressive internet browsing capabilities, he tried to pull up the New York Times homepage on his screen and got a failure to connect message—which was broadcast to everyone in the room watching him on the stage.

 Elon Musk’s demo of Tesla’s new Cybertruck offering in 2019 had a brief disaster as well.

 After he touted the “shatterproof” armored glass on the windows, only for one to (yep you can guess where this is going)… shatter when a steel ball was thrown at it.

 And he asked his demo partner to try the next window, which also shattered immediately.
 Two failures for the price of one!

 And way back in the day (in 1998!), Bill Gates was showing off a new plug-and-play feature for Windows 98 at the COMDEX conference.